Easy Overblows and Overdraws

 - Then, it is absolutely possible to get a draw 4 bend by completely blocking the draw reed (by putting a finger on the reed or by taping it or even by changing the angle of the reed in order to block the air flow).

-- Indeed, the usual bend is a kind of overbend, except that, when playing an overblow or an overdraw, one of the two reeds is really blocked (which is « nearly » the case when an usual bend is played).
+To summarize, the usual bend (except fo the 3′ and the +10″) is a kind of overbend, except that, when playing an overblow or an overdraw, one of the two reeds is really blocked (which is « nearly » the case when an usual bend is played).

 • Overbends can be played exactly like an opposite « regular bend».